Medicaid Level I appeals process

 An appeal must include further documentation to support services rendered or payment expected.

 Appeals will not be considered until the initial claim review process is completed.
 Go to the claim review process.

 Deadline: Within one year of the date of service

 - The servicing provider completes a Level I appeal form.
 We will not accept appeals from providers that did not perform the service.

-- Fax it to the number on the form or use your use your secure Mailbox to send us the form and supporting notes or documents related to the appeal.
+- Use your secure Mailbox to send us the form and supporting notes or documents related to the appeal.
 Do not include corrected claims or new claims to be processed.